The Ultimate Guide to Ice Skating in and Around Philadelphia

 400 West Sproul Road, Springfield

-This ice rink offers limited public skating hours from 8 p.m. to 9:30 p.m. on Friday and Saturday evenings and from 2 p.m. to 3:30 p.m. on Sunday.
+This ice rink offers limited public skating hours from 8 to 9:30 p.m. on Fridays and Saturdays and from 2 to 3:30 p.m. on Sundays.
 Admission will cost you $8, with skate rentals an additional $2.

-As part of the Tinseltown Holiday Spectacular in the Greater Philadelphia Expo Center, Rudolph’s Rink is a synthetic skating rink open through January 2nd.
-Adult tickets are $20 with skates included and $10 without; while kid tickets are $15 with skates included and $5 without.
-As a note, your ticketed, 30-minute skating sesh is a separate purchase from Tinseltown Spectacular’s general admission ticket.
+Tinseltown — which moved to FDR Park this year — features an ice “trail” for you to glide along as you take in the glow of the holiday lights.
+Adult tickets are $20 and kid tickets are $15 — both prices include skate rentals. with skates included and $10 without; while kid tickets are $15 with skates included and $5 without.
+As a note, your ticketed skating sesh is a separate purchase from Tinseltown’s general admission ticket.
+Both can be purchased here.

 Ice Skating in New Jersey